Datavault-UK/automate-dv-docs/docs/macros.md

 This materialisation is based on the [insert_by_period](https://github.com/fishtown-analytics/dbt-utils/blob/master/macros/materializations/insert_by_period_materialization.sql) materialisation developed by Fishtown Analytics for the [dbt-utils](https://github.com/fishtown-analytics/dbt-utils) package.

-We have re-purposed it provided support for Snowflake, as well as added a number of convenience features.
+We have re-purposed it and provided support for Snowflake, as well as added a number of convenience features.

 Features include: